Dual-support smoothed particle hydrodynamics in solid: variational principle and implicit formulation: Conclusions

 \section{Conclusions}

-In this paper, we derived the dual-support SPH by means of variational principle and demonstrate that the implicit form of SPH can be obtained with ease.
+In this paper, we derived the dual-support SPH by means of variational principle and demonstrated that the implicit form of SPH can be obtained with ease.
 During the evaluation of nodal stiffness matrix, only the variation of deformation gradient is required.
 We also show that the hourglass control is necessary to in the SPH solid.
-We presented a general framework for the implicit SPH analysis which allows for material nonlinearity and geometrical nonlinearity, which are to be presented in the next paper.
+We presented a general framework for the implicit SPH analysis which allows for material nonlinearity and geometrical nonlinearity.
+The fluid version of dual-support SPH is presented in the other paper.
+The proposed implicit SPH formulation obtains the residual and tangent stiffness matrix in a way quite similar to the finite element method.
+Many problems solved by FEM can be solved by the current scheme with some adaption.
+For examples, implicit SPH can replace the finite element formulation in the phase field fracture method \cite{miehe2010thermodynamically,zhou2018phase2,zhou2018phase3} to solve the fracture problems.